Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 #### Stacks service considerations

-Stacks will track a logical resource by its extension name, extension version, and config hash.
+Stacks will track a logical resource by its extension name, extension version, and config ID.
 The extension alias and deployment ID cannot be used in identifying resources or extensions.
 Non-concurrent deployments with colliding IDs and aliases can point to different extensions.
 The same resource can also be deployed in deployments with differing IDs.
 Additionally, these 2 fields can be changed by the user or are generated between deployment stack PUTs.
-For each extensible resource, stacks will persist the extension name, extension version, configuration hash.
+For each extensible resource, stacks will persist the extension name, extension version, configuration ID.

-The extension, if it accepts a configuration, will be required to provide back a configuration hash.
-It is the responsibility of the extension to secure this hash.
-The extension should return the same hash for the same configuration passed to it and should not collide with unique configurations.
+The extension, if it accepts a configuration, will be required to provide back a configuration ID.
+It is the responsibility of the extension to secure this ID.
+The extension should return the same ID for the same configuration passed to it and should not collide between unique configurations.
 This allows stacks to uniquely identify the logical resource without persisting secure data.
-The extension will accept this hash back when stacks tries to delete extensible resources.
-At the time of deletion, the extension will compare the hash it receives with the hash of the configuration passed to it at that time.
-If the hashes do not match, the extension will error the deletion.
+The extension will accept this ID back when stacks tries to delete extensible resources.
+At the time of deletion, the extension will compare the ID it receives with the ID of the configuration passed to it at that time.
+If the IDs do not match, the extension will error the deletion.

 Stacks will also persist the extensions returned by the deployment GET.
 Each extensible resource should map back to 1 extension for the most part, but there are edge cases where it can map back to multiple extensions.
 For example, the user might declare 2 Kubernetes extensions in their templates, each with a different key vault reference.
-It's possible that the 2 different secrets could resolve to the same secret, leading to matching config hashes but differing instructions.
+It's possible that the 2 different secrets could resolve to the same secret, leading to matching config IDs but differing instructions.
 Stacks can resolve this by resolving each configuration.
 If both configurations match, the request to delete can be deduped and be queued.
 If extension configurations mismatch, stacks can throw an error to the user and require them to manually intervene.
 Stacks can also try to delete with both configurations.
-The hash check match implemented in extensions should cause all but 1 of the requests to fail.
+The ID check match implemented in extensions should cause all but 1 of the requests to fail.

-The extension, if it accepts a configuration, will be required to provide back a configuration hash.
-It is the responsibility of the extension to secure this hash.
-The extension should return the same hash for the same configuration passed to it and should not collide with unique configurations.
-This allows stacks to uniquely identify the logical resource without persisting secure data.
-The extension will accept this hash back when stacks tries to delete extensible resources.
-At the time of deletion, the extension will compare the hash it receives with the hash of the configuration passed to it at that time.
-If the hashes do not match, the extension will error the deletion.

 ### Reference evaluation failures